easihene/easihene/README.md

 ## 🚀 Let's Connect!

-I always seek new challenges and opportunities to leverage my data science and engineering skills.
+I always seek new challenges and opportunities to leverage my data science and data engineering skills.
 Whether you're looking to collaborate on a project or seeking advice in the field, feel free to reach out!

 ---
 ⭐ From `Elvis Asihene` - Bridging the gap between data and domain knowledge to derive actionable insights with passion and precision.